johnafekuana/sol-funder/README.md

 ## How It Works
 Getting started with SolFunder is easy:

-Sign up for an account and create your fundraising campaign.
-Customize your campaign with details about your project or cause.
-Share your campaign with your network and beyond.
+Sign up for an account and create your fundraising campaign(customized profile).
+Customize your campaign/profile with details about your project or cause.
+Share your campaign/profile with your network and beyond.
 Monitor your campaign's progress and engage with your supporters.
 Withdraw your funds once your fundraising goal is reached.

 ## Join Us
 Whether you're a developer, designer, or passionate supporter, there are many ways to get involved with SolFunder.
 Join our community, contribute to our platform, and help us shape the future of crowdfunding with cryptocurrency.